eric11eca/epfl-ml-project-1/README.md

    python run.py --data_dir="./data/test.csv" --model="mse_gd" --k_fold=5 --do_eval --poly_degree=4
    ```

 For all experiments, we save the best weight of the models with json as `./log/{model}_{k_fold}fold_cv_best.json`.
-And we used majority voting ensemble to finalize the predictions across the k-fold validations, which is saved as `./output/{model}_test_majority.json`.
+And we used majority voting ensemble to finalize the predictions across the k-fold validations, which is saved as `./output/{model}_test_majority.csv` for submission.

 #### ML Implementations